 Rather than return the inn to its former glory as a vacation spot, the goal was to build a cultural hub.

-As such, the Tequendama Falls Museum of Biodiversity and Culture has since become a Colombian beacon of the country’s heritage, as well as a prime example of environmental pride.
+As such, the Tequendama Falls Museum of Biodiversity and Culture has since become a symbol of the country’s heritage, as well as a prime example of environmental pride.

 In 2013, the former mansion officially opened for its very first exhibit.
 The debut gala, “Caverns, ecosystems of the subterranean world,” showcased the region’s biodiversity and marvels of underwater ecology.

 Today, curious visitors can tour the hotel, but only during business hours, which end at 5 p.m., well before the spirits are said to come out to play.